MAKING SALES CLASSES PAY OFF

 - Technology and Industry-Specific Sales Classes

-Why do many companies that conduct sales classes fail to change the behavior of their salespeople and realize substantial sales increases?
-A primary reason is that management has not taken the time to clearly define the goals, criteria, compatibility and long-term impact of the sales classes they plan to implement.
+Why do many companies that invest in a sales workshop fail to change the behavior of their salespeople and realize substantial sales increases?
+A primary reason is that management has not taken the time to clearly define the goals, criteria, compatibility and long-term impact of each sales course they plan to implement.
 So, how can your company ensure that sales classes produce a substantial return on investment?

 - Boost sales per rep by an average of 15% within 6 months

 - Use the sales classes to launch a sales prospecting initiative and achieve a 25% increase in sales leads

 - Reduce undesirable sales turnover by at least 35% annually